Collated by Chaim Freedman,

 Nestor Makhno certainly perpetrated numerous counter-revolutionary exploits.
 His secret police tortured and murdered many communists.
 His Ukrainian peasant followers committed frequent pogroms against Jewish petty shopkeepers and merchants.
 But his guerilla bands did side with Soviet forces against the landlord-backed White Guards.

-his "Military Writings" how Makhno's mutiny in the spring of 1919,
+"Military Writings" how Makhno's mutiny in the spring of 1919, which

 peasant antagonism to the overwhelmingly Russian and Jewish working class of

 the Ukrainian cities, played a major role in the collapse of the

 Southern front, and led to White Guard commander Denikin's seizure of the